Iran - Discover Persia

 Day 1 Tehran

 Embark on an included guided tour of the Iranian capital, Tehran.
-All entrances are inlcuded as we visit the Sa’d Abad Palace, Carpet Museum, National Museum, and Golestan Palace.
-After the tour make sure to visit the local bazaar or have a cup of chai in one of the city's many tea-houses.
-Travel from Tehran to Yazd by way of overnight train.
+Visit the Sa’d Abad Palace and National Jewel Museum.
+After the tour make sure to visit the local bazaar or have a cup of chai in one of the city's many teahouses.
+Travel from Tehran to Yazd by train in the evening.

 Day 3 Yazd (1B)

 The ancient desert city of Yazd is unique for its intriguing architecture, perfectly adapted to the harsh weather conditions of the surrounding desert.
 Wind towers, or badgirs, are a feature of the buildings in the old city - they trap even the gentlest of draughts and direct them into the houses below for cooling.
 Yazd is a fascinating place to wander around, exhibiting some of the best examples of preserved mud brick old towns in the near East.
 Included entrance fees to the Amir Chakhmaq Complex, the Jameh Mosque, the Khan-e Lari traditional house incorporating the fascinating Water Musuem, the Zoroastrian fire temple and the 'Towers of Silence'.
 Yazd is also the heart of the Zoroastrian religion.
 This religion, which dates back over 4000 years, is one the world's oldest and was Iran's state religion before the arrival of Islam.
-While in Yazd, why not hire a bicycle to explore the old town?
-Otherwise you can simply relax, puff on a qalyan or try the local favorite, camel fesenjun, in a shady courtyard.
 Yazd was a major stop on the caravan routes to Central Asia and India during the Silk Road period - Marco Polo visited Yazd on his way to China - and it retains a rustic feel.
 Make a visit to one or all of the 12 bazaars dotting the city and it might seem that nothing has changed since those good old days.